 Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement by appealing to the Provost.
 Details regarding the procedure to be followed are available in the Provost Office, Old Main 269.
+(360)438-4310.

 Students who have been dismissed from Saint Martin's University for conduct or behavior may seek reinstatement from the Office of the Dean of Students.
 Details regarding the procedure to appeal for reinstatement after conduct-related dismissal are available in the Office of the Dean of Students, Old Main 206.
+(360)438-4367.
+Students who have been permanently expelled from the University may not seek readmission and will not be readmitted.

-In all cases listed here, students are strongly advised to contact the Office of Student Financial Services and request specific information as it pertains to reinstating a previous financial aid package or reapplying for financial aid.
+In all cases listed here, students are strongly advised to contact the Student Financial Service Center and request specific information as it pertains to reinstating a previous financial aid package or reapplying for financial aid.